 Some studies suggest that eating foods high in vitamin C can increase iron absorption by 67%.
 Foods that are high in vitamin C include dark green leafy vegetables, peppers, broccoli, brussels sprouts, potatoes, strawberries, blackcurrants, and citrus fruit.

 This means that eating vegetables containing plenty of vitamin C while you’re eating high-iron foods is always a good idea.
 Alternatively, you could have a glass of orange juice with a meal – but watch out for the sugar!

 Vitamin A and Beta-Carotene

-People who have the inherited condition hemochromatosis also need to be particularly cautious of taking iron supplements as while most people only absorb around 10% of all the iron they consume, people with hemochromatosis absorb up to 30%, which means that their iron stores can be raised to dangerous levels.
+People who have the inherited condition of hemochromatosis also need to be particularly cautious about taking iron supplements.
+While most people only absorb around 10% of all the iron they consume, people with hemochromatosis absorb up to 30%, which means that their iron stores can be raised to dangerous levels.

 If you’re worried about your iron levels, it’s important to speak to your GP as soon as possible.
 As with most things, the sooner you detect low iron levels, the easier it will be to rectify.